CoreyGumbs/PySqware_HTTP/README.md

 The **headers** variable is set to the self.request_headers variable in the init constructor.

 For the **GET** method, a **TIMEOUT** parameter is provided.
 You can change this to your desired limit.
 This will end the connection at the set time if there are any connection hangups.
-See [Requests documentation](http://docs.python-requests.org/en/master/user/quickstart/#timeouts)for more information.
+See [Requests documentation](http://docs.python-requests.org/en/master/user/quickstart/#timeouts) for more information.

 Depending on which http method you use you may see the **json=data** parameter included.
 This for those methods that have to send json data to the Square API endpoint.
 See examples below.